alexandroid000/mrrp-lab.github.io/index.md

 permalink: /
 ---

-# Welcome to the MRRP Lab!
+## Minimalist Resilient Robotics for the Planet

 {: .display-4}
 <br>
 We are part of the [Department of Computer Science](https://cs.wwu.edu/).